-For waterfront security and anti-terrorism/force protection criteria, refer to UFC 4-025-01, scheduled to be completed in June 2005.
+For waterfront security and anti-terrorism/force protection criteria, refer to future \1\ UFC 4-025-01, Waterfront Security Design, currently in final draft and near final publication. /1/

 2-7 LANDSIDE APPROACHES

 2-7.1 Function.

 Approaches are required to provide access from shore to piers and wharves located offshore.
 Usually, the approach is oriented at right angles to the shoreline.
 Except in special situations, approaches should consist of open-type trestle structures that minimize impediments to water flow and disturbances to the characteristics and ecology of the shoreline.
 The number, width, and orientation of approaches should consider the volume of traffic flow, circulation of traffic, existing roads on shore side, fire lane requirements, and interruption of service due to accidental collision damage to the approach.
 As approaches are also used to route utilities to the pier or wharf, the width of approaches will be further influenced by the space requirements of the utility lines being carried.
 Vehicle and pedestrian approach can usually be combined on the same structure.
 However, where a large number of personnel are anticipated to access the facility, a separate pedestrian approach should be considered.